 As a dentist or medical practitioner, schedule management is imperative.
 If you had the power to see which of your patients were going to make it to their appointment, and which ones weren’t, your production and profitability would skyrocket.
 You could fill every appointment, every day, and drastically boost profitability.
 This is the reason that we try to confirm all of our patients in advance.
-This is the reason that we invest in appointment confirmation software.
+This is the reason that we invest in appointment confirmation software (check out our appointment reminder solution here).
 The closer a practice can get to a completely full schedule, the better.

 How Often Are Your Patients Ignoring Their Confirmation Messages?

 You want all of your patients to confirm their appointments.
 You probably even invest in an appointment confirmation system that helps you do this, but chances are high that you still have a good number of appointments that go unconfirmed each week.
 So you sit back and cross your fingers that the patient is still going to show up, even though they haven’t confirmed through any of the texts or emails that you sent out.

 Minimizing Unconfirmed Appointments

 Why aren’t patients confirming?
 Are they seeing the messages?
 Are they planning to come and just haven’t had time to respond?
 Are they planning to miss their appointment?
 Are they just waiting to see if something better comes up?

 These are all valid questions, and they should all be addressed as you are pinpointing the problem of unconfirmed appointments.
 Here are a few variables about each of these questions that you should consider as you go through the process.

 - Do you have an automated system that sends the messages?

 Are They Planning to Come, but Just Haven’t Confirmed Yet?

 - Do your patients feel any sense of obligation to respond?